icaropires/rasa-chatbot-description-language/README.md

 An attempt of crafting a specific purpose language for describing rasa chatbots

+## Alert

+It's an initial and experimental version, many of the rasa features are still not supported.
+But any contributions are welcome!

 ## Features

 The goal of the project is to provide a simplified format for rasa training data